Secondhand Serenade: A Twist in My Story (2008–2009)

-Hear Me Now and Weightless EP (2010–2011)
+Hear Me Now and Weightless (2010–2011)

 Secondhand Serenade's third studio album Hear Me Now, was released on August 3, 2010.
 In an interview, Vesely stated that the album would be more upbeat than his last album, which focused on relationships.

 On June 1, "Something More" was released onto iTunes as a deluxe single with a bonus track "You Are a Drug", a video showing the making of "Something More", and a digital booklet to the new single.

 The vocals of Juliet Simms from American rock band Automatic Loveletter were featured on the song "Hear Me Now" and the cover of "Fix You", originally performed by British rock band Coldplay.

-On March 3, 2011, Vesely released an EP titled Weightless.
+On May 3, 2011, Vesely released an EP titled Weightless.

 Departure from Glassnote and Undefeated (2012–2015)

-In January 2012 Vesely started a Pledgemusic campaign which he promoted on his Twitter and Facebook in order to fund the recording of his next album.
-He announced on his Pledgemusic page that he had left his record label to start afresh.
-He stated that he wanted to focus on the music and not have to deal with "industry politics, expectations, and all of the other unnatural pressures that come along with being tied to companies and corporations", and sarcastically cited creative differences as the reason for leaving his record label in a video, with a caption that read: "LOOL!!!".

-Pledges ranged from $10 to $20,000, including various rewards such as signed guitar picks and CDs, handwritten thank you notes and lyric sheets, private Skype guitar lesson and Q&A sessions, VIP passes to a concert, the opportunity to visit Disneyland or Universal Studios with him, a signed and used Gibson guitar, a co-writing session with him in LA, a dinner for two home-cooked by him in LA, a private concert, and so on.
-Pledgers would also be entitled to exclusive videos, streams of demos and new songs, pictures, blog posts, and much more.
-It was also announced 25% of the money raised would go to Ear Candy, a charity that provides musical instruments and education to children.
+In January 2012 Vesely started a PledgeMusic campaign to fund his next album.

 During the summer of 2012, Vesely recorded an acoustic remake of A Twist in My Story.
 In July 2012, the release date and the title of the remake were announced by Vesely and it should be released on iTunes and Amazon as download.
 One week before the official release some sample of "Suppose", "Stranger", "Like a Knife", and his new recorded song "Belong To" were released on SoundCloud site.

 On September 11, 2012, Vesely released the acoustic remake of his older album A Twist in My Story called A Naked Twist in My Story.
 After this release Vesely goes back to the studio to record his new album with producer/engineer Brandon Metcalf in Nashville, TN.